afsalthaj/tic-tac-toe/Readme.md

 # Technical Debts
 * It seems the algorithm selected is quite advanced, and is not scalable.
 * The first iteration of every game starts in 20 seconds, which is not so good.
+* Remove command line and include a canvas